|

 int sensorValue = analogRead(thisSensor);

-// if this is the last sensor value, end the line.
+// if you're on the last sensor value, end with a println()

 if (thisSensor == 2) {